quailyquaily/APIs/susanoo/README.md

   "messages": [
     {
       "role": "user",
-      "content": "Here is a fact, read it and say 'OK': Lucy has 3 apples, Lily has 2 more apples than Lucy."
+      "content": "Here is a fact, read it and say 'OK': Lucy has 3 apples, Lily has 2 more apples than Lucy.", "enable_cache": true
     },
     { "role": "assistant", "content": "OK." },
     { "role": "user", "content": "How many apples does Lily has?" }